Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: decay

 \subsection{Impacts of higher order terms on $\beta$-decay properties}

 We now turn to investigate possible impacts of higher-order terms in the one-nucleon transfer operators to $\beta$-decay properties.
-The operators in Eqs.~(\ref{eq:creation1}) and (\ref{eq:annihilation1}) can be extended to include these additional terms as
+The operators in Eqs.~(\ref{eq:creation1}) and (\ref{eq:creation2}) can be extended to include the additional terms